tsi/acelet/README.md

-acelet
+Acelet
 ======

-Edit code snippets in your browser
+Acelet is a bookmarklet that allows you to edit selected text and code snippets in an advanced code editor, right in your browser.